 Tell us a little about finding your identity as a member of the LGBTQ+ community.
 How do you feel your experience has changed with time?

-Why do you think diversity and inclusion is important in the workplace?
-Why is it important to your profession?
+Why do you think diversity and inclusion are important in the workplace?

-Tell us something interesting about yourself; what do you like to do for fun/downtime?
+Tell us something interesting about yourself; what do you like to do for fun or in your downtime?

 In my downtime, I like to watch action/drama/comedy tv shows or movies.
 I also like to read and travel.
 My favorite places to travel are anywhere with a beach.
 I also love to play tennis (the only sport I am good at) and have been playing since college.
 Lastly, while my work at NNSA is important, my favorite activity is working with high school students on leadership development.
 I work with roughly 300 high school students every summer to develop their skills and provide them training they need to be effective and impactful leaders on their campuses.